Doddmane Hudga: Plot

-Rajeeva reveals that he didn't care for him because he promised his sister that he would always care for Krishna; this is the case that he didn't care for Surya in his childhood.
-Cable Babu stabs Rajeeva.
-Surya thrashes Babu and throws him in a tunnel, where Babu's assistant kills Babu by burying him alive.
-Surya brings the documents and Rajeeva recovers, where he distributes the documents back to the farmers, who realize their mistake and apologizes to Rajeeva.
+Rajeeva reveals that he didn't care for Surya during his childhood because he promised his sister that he would always care for Krishna.
+Cable Babu stabs Rajeeva and Surya thrashes Babu and throws him in a tunnel, where Babu's assistant kills Babu by burying him alive.
+Surya brings the farmers' documents and Rajeeva recovers, where he distributes the documents back to the farmers, who realize their mistake and apologize to Rajeeva.
 The families reconcile and happily celebrate their village festival.